ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 Tools for data extraction, analysis, and visualization
 ======================================================

-The basic function data extraction function in `rfishbase` is `which_fish()`.
-The function takes a list of fishbase data (usually the entire database, `fish.data`, or a subset thereof, as illustrated later) and returns an array of those species matching the query.
+The basic tool for data extraction in `rfishbase` is the `which_fish()` function.
+This function takes a list of FishBase data (usually the entire database, `fish.data`, or a subset thereof, as illustrated later) and returns an array of those species matching the query.
 This array is given as a list of true/false values for every species in the query.
-This return structure has several advantages which we illustrate by example.
+This return structure has several advantages which are illustrated by example.

 Here is a query for reef-associated fish (mention of “reef” in the